 In 2016 the library received the Crewe bequest of over 7,000 books.
 Further information on the collection can be found here.

 Trinity College possesses an ever-increasing collection of modern manuscripts ranging from single items such as the manuscript of Bertrand Russell’s The Implications of the H-bomb or of Winnie the Pooh to large personal archives, for example the papers of R.A.
 Butler or Ludwig Wittgenstein.
 Large collections generally have a catalogue in the form of a list of the papers with entries in a master index, while single items only have an entry in the index.
 Prospective readers of modern manuscripts should contact the archivist.

-Trinity College Library is a founder member of Janus, a website that seeks to bring together catalogues of archives from many Cambridge University and College repositories.
+Trinity College Library is a member of Janus, a website which brings together catalogues of archives from many Cambridge University and College repositories.
 We are currently in the process of adding catalogues to Janus, but this process is not yet complete.
 Readers are therefore encouraged to check both the index of modern manuscript collections held in this library and the Janus website.